Texas-Style Smoked Pork Belly (Low and Slow, No Wrap)

 Instructions

 - Season the pork belly on all sides generously.
-Allow the pork belly to rest for at least 30 minutes with the seasonings, or you can choose to dry-brine overnight by having it rest on a wire rack with a baking sheet in the fridge uncovered.
+Let it rest for at least 30 minutes, or dry-brine overnight on a wire rack uncovered in the fridge.

-- Preheat the smoker to 250°F. Place the pork belly with the fat-side up into the smoker.
-Allow it to cook for about 4-5 hours.
+- Preheat the smoker to 250°F. Place the pork belly fat-side up.

 Notes